 According to these glowing accolades: Health Stars; or ‘Good Source of …’ Australians should be disease-free.
 But the statistics tell a different story.

-At foodintol® we believe attempts to direct consumers at best, underestimate our ability to think for ourselves – and at worst lead us towards sickness.
+At foodintol® we believe the Health Star Rating System at best misdirects consumers, underestimating our ability to think for ourselves – and at worst leads us towards sickness.

 Since 2003 our experience has always been that people appreciate well substantiated information from reputable sources – like the vast international pool of peer-reviewed science now available.